 Changes in a student's name or address must be recorded in the registrar's office.
 Failure to receive information from the University will not be an acceptable excuse if a student has failed to notify the registrar of such changes.

-Sexual Misconduct Policy (including cases of sexual assault, dating violence, domestic violence, and stalking
+Sexual Misconduct (including sexual assault, relationship violence, domestic violence, sexual harassment, stalking and retaliation)